 Joining Calix in 2012, Michael was instrumental with the concept and design of the unique carbon negative mineral technology core to the Calix Flash Calcination process, Michael has led commercialisation initiatives of this home-grown Australian technology that is now being exported around the world to reduce environmental impact and improve processing cost and efficiency.

-Michael is now responsible for the global rollout of the Calix Electric Flash Calciner technology across multiple global markets, addressing minerals such as Lithium, Magnesite, and Clay among many other minerals.
+Michael is now responsible for the global rollout of the Calix Flash Calciner technology across multiple global markets including Alumina, Lithium, Magnesite, Iron and Steel, Vanadium and Rare Earths.